quicwg/multipath/draft-ietf-quic-multipath.md

 # IANA Considerations

-This document defines a new transport parameter to enable simultaneous use of multiple paths within one QUIC connection.
+This document defines a new transport parameter to enable simultsimltaneoususe of multiple paths within one QUIC connection.
 Further, it specifies new frame types for path management and new error codes when a path is abandoned.